Bad Boys for Life tickets, Cinema, London Theatre Direct

-The Drive In presents Bad Boys for Life in London 10 July only!
+The Drive In presents Bad Boys for Life in London 3 showings only!

 Experience the magic of the classic American drive-in theatre.
 A completely contact-free experience just 10 miles outside London's West End.
-Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car!
+Experience classic film, cult favourites, theatre and live performances all from the safety and comfort of your own car from only £42 per vehicle!
 Bring back the nostalgia of the 1950s while enjoying modern conveniences at the touch of your phone.
 Don't miss your chance to make memories this summer, book tickets to Bad Boys for Life today!

 Miami detectives Mike Lowrey and Marcus Burnett must face off against a mother-and-son pair of drug lords who wreak vengeful havoc on their city.